opensearch-project/.github/CONTRIBUTING.md

 Additionally, we kindly ask you to use your real name.
 We do not accept anonymous contributors, nor those utilizing pseudonyms.

-Each commit must include a DCO which looks like this
+Each commit must include a DCO which looks like this, which includes a real name and a valid email address where you can receive emails:

 ```
 Signed-off-by: Jane Smith <jane.smith@email.com>